 The electronic design for this mobile robot is using three microcontroller.
 The first microcontroller act as a master and the other two as a slave.
 The mobile robot is using four internal rotary encoder sensors, three external rotary encoder sensors, and an IMU.
-Four internal rotary encoder are connected to the second slave microcontroller, three external rotary encoder are connected to the first slave microcontroller.
+Four internal rotary encoder are connected to the second slave microcontroller, three external rotary encoder are connected to the master, and then an IMU is connected to the first slave microcontroller.
 The electronic design can be seen in Fig. 3.